PTSD Treatment & Trauma Therapy

 After experiencing or witnessing a traumatic event, people often feel overwhelmed, anxious, sad, and stuck.
-At CABT, our treatment approach is compassionate, evidence-based, and completely personalized—we take time to get to know you and how a traumatic event impacts your mental wellness.
+At CABT, our clinicians specialize in evidence-based PTSD treatment, including Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT), delivered with compassion and personalized to your experience.
+We serve patients in-person across the Main Line and greater Philadelphia area, including Bryn Mawr, Haverford, Ardmore, and Villanova, and virtually throughout Pennsylvania, New Jersey, Deleware, and 40+ more states.
+We take time to get to know you and how trauma impacts your mental wellness.

 Intrusive thoughts, flashbacks, or nightmares